Jo Coburn: Early life and education

-Coburn was educated at the North London Collegiate School, an independent school for girls in northwest London, followed by the University of Manchester, where she studied History and German, and the University of Oxford, where she studied Middle Eastern politics.
+Coburn was born in Hendon and educated at the North London Collegiate School, an independent school for girls in northwest London, followed by the University of Manchester, where she studied History and German, and the University of Oxford, where she studied Middle Eastern politics.

 Career

 Coburn worked for local radio stations in Berkshire, Buckinghamshire and Oxfordshire, including Mix 96 Aylesbury, Fox FM Oxford, and Star FM in Slough.

 After working as a regional correspondent for BBC London for four years, Coburn joined BBC Breakfast in 2001 as a political correspondent.
 She had first come to prominence when she covered events surrounding the 2000 London mayoral election, and she went on to cover the 2001 general election.
 During her time at BBC Breakfast she covered events surrounding the War in Afghanistan and the Iraq War, and returned from maternity leave in 2005 to report on that year's general election.

 She spent some time presenting on the BBC News Channel, and three months as presenter of BBC Radio 4's political events programme The World This Weekend.
 She also covered the 2007 French presidential election and the Treaty of Lisbon ratification process.
 In 2008, she was part of the press pack during British prime minister Gordon Brown's visits both to Afghanistan, and to Beijing for the closing days of the 2008 Summer Olympic Games.

+Coburn joined BBC Two's weekday political programme Daily Politics in 2008, presenting the show alongside Andrew Neil on Thursdays.
+From January 2010, she took over Anita Anand's role, presenting four days a week while Anand was away on maternity leave.
+Anand returned to the show in September 2010, meaning that Coburn returned to presenting on the programme one day a week, this time on Fridays.
+On 5 May 2010, Coburn joined Neil to present the final Daily Politics election debate, The Trust in Politics Debate, before the 2010 general election.
+The debate featured contributions from Harriet Harman, Sir George Young, Lynne Featherstone and Adam Price.
+In July 2011, Anand left the programme to present a new show on BBC Radio 5 Live, resulting in Coburn becoming a full-time co-presenter from September with Andrew Neil.
+Coburn presented Daily Politics on Mondays, Tuesdays and Fridays and was joined by Andrew Neil on Wednesdays for coverage of Prime Minister's Questions.

 Aside from presenting Daily Politics, Coburn was often employed by the BBC to host more general debates and interviews.
 During the 2015 general election campaign, she presented a live-audience Question Time-style debate with the UKIP leader, Nigel Farage, in Birmingham.
 On 9 January 2017, Coburn presented a live audience debate with a panel of guests in East Grinstead about the continued Southern Rail strikes; this was titled Southern Rail Crisis.
 In the 2017 general election campaign, she presented a similar live audience debate with the Green Party co-leader Jonathan Bartley and the UKIP leader Paul Nuttall from The Bottle Yard Studios, Bristol.